Ocawesome101/oc-pipelines/README.md

 The general format for each line of a `.pipeline` file is as follows: `type: name(arguments) input(extraInputName) output(extraOutputName)`.

   - `type` may be any value and it is recommended to be left blank.
 As a special case, if `type` is `#` (comment), the entire line is ignored.
-  - `name` specifies the name of the pipeline component.  e.g. `foo` tells the system to use `/plumber/plumbing/foo.lua` as that component.
+  - `name` specifies the name of the pipeline component.  e.g. `foo` tells the system to use `/plumbing/foo.lua` or `/plumber/plumbing/foo.lua` as that component.
   - `(arguments)` is an optional comma-separated list of arguments.
 This can contain arbitrary varargs to the whole pipeline, like:
     * `v[n]` to use the `n`th vararg
     * `...` to use every vararg